C$ 184 Find Cheap Flights from the United States to Newfoundland and Labrador

 • If you’re planning on flying to Gander International Airport, you’ll have to catch a connecting flight at Toronto-Pearson.
 These flights are seasonal and are operated by Air Canada Express in addition to the low-cost Sunwing Airlines.

-Reviews of the top airlines flying from the United States to Newfoundland and Labrador
+Reviews of the top airline flying from the United States to Newfoundland and Labrador

 See real verified KAYAK customer reviews for airlines flying to Newfoundland and Labrador.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline from the United States to Newfoundland and Labrador.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.